openupthecloud/system/README.md

-Hello friend, and welcome to the **Open Up The Cloud System**! 👋 The system is broken down into 7 steps.
+Hello friend, and welcome to the **Open Up The Cloud System**! 👋

+## What is the Open Up The Cloud system?

+The system provides **a step-by-step guide to get your start and grow your career in cloud**.

+The system doesn't comprise of much original content itself, but instead aims to give a structured overview for how to get into cloud, and links to any good existing content and communities.

+The system is broken down into 7 steps.
 You can start at any step, but if you feel "lost" return to the start and work back through each step to regain your confidence.

 - [Step 0: Getting started](https://openupthecloud.github.io/system/step-0-getting-started)
 - [Step 1: Choosing a role](https://openupthecloud.github.io/system/step-1-roles)